 Notes

-- Make sure you’re using pumpkin puree and not pumpkin pie filling, which is already sweetened and flavoured with spices.
+- Make sure you’re using pumpkin puree and not pumpkin pie filling, which is already sweetened and flavored with spices.

 - Warmer ingredients incorporate together better so I usually bring my almond milk, peanut butter and egg to room temperature before baking.